Are Robo-Advisors Worth It?

 The robo-advisor monitors your portfolio over time and automates any re-balancing of your different investment assets.
 For taxable accounts, it also pays attention to minimizing your taxes through strategies such as tax-loss harvesting.
-There’s no artificial intelligence, machine learning, or other magic at work, just straightforward and sensible investment strategy.
+There’s no artificial intelligence at work, just straightforward and sensible investment strategy.

 How much does a robo-advisor cost?